prateek3255/blog/src/blog/using-environment-variables-with-webpack.md

 This way, someone new cloning your repo can create `.env` and add all the required variables accordingly.

+{% callout %}
-> If you, like me, don't want the mental burden of keeping the `.env` and `.env.example` files in sync you can use a tool like [sync-dotenv](https://github.com/codeshifu/sync-dotenv#examples) which syncs the envs with a simple command, that you can run before every commit automatically using [husky](https://github.com/typicode/husky).
+If you, like me, don't want the mental burden of keeping the `.env` and `.env.example` files in sync you can use a tool like [sync-dotenv](https://github.com/codeshifu/sync-dotenv#examples) which syncs the envs with a simple command, that you can run before every commit automatically using [husky](https://github.com/typicode/husky).
+{% endcallout %}